 Cruises are 90 minutes long and on canopied pontoon boats.
 Please arrive at least 15 minutes prior to your cruise departure time.
-All visitors must adhere to physical distancing guidelines and are required to wear face masks.
-Thank you for your cooperation, which will help keep the Science Center open for everyone to enjoy.
 New Hampshire State law requires youth ages 12 and under to wear a life jacket on board.

 Advance reservations are required.